ali77gh/Chap/README.md

 If you code in rust(right) too much you gradually became capitalist after a while. so you need to write some chap(left) to escape from matrix.

-Chap unlocks **Two-Dimentional** Full Stack Development.
+Chap unlocks **Two-Dimensional** Full Stack Development.
 Front⬆️End, Back⬇️End, Rust➡️End, Chap⬅️End.

 <br>